brcrista/Haskell-Notes/README.md

 ## Installation

-The easiest way to get up and running with Haskell "IRL" is with [Stack](https://docs.haskellstack.org/en/stable/README/).
+The easiest way to get up and running with Haskell is with [Stack](https://docs.haskellstack.org/en/stable/tutorial/).
 This will install GHC (the compiler), Cabal (the build system and package manager), and Stack (a Cabal wrapper for reproducible builds and isolated environments).

-When creating a project, `stack new` will give you a template to work from.

 ### VSCode